VoidXH/Poor-Man-s-AI/README.md

   might have broken your installation.
 Just delete and redownload or unzip again to fix issues caused by misconfiguration or half-done downloads.
 Make sure to backup your settings.

+## Advanced configuration
+### Conversation starters
+These are the example buttons visible when you open the chat on the Website.
+They are contained in the Website's `__chat.php` file.
+Open it with any text editor, and make a copy of or change any example lines.
+If you don't know PHP, just make sure your new line looks just like the others, in the ["title", "message"] format.
+One thing to note: when you type the `'` character, it can break the website's code when it's inserted, so type `\'` instead.

 ### Improving chat knowledge base
 Extra knowledge can easily be added to models by copying documents containing